Email Deliverability Best Practices Marketing Cloud, Part 2 DESelect | Best Salesforce Solutions

 Manually Cleaning Your Contact List in Marketing Cloud

 It is possible to find out if your send has bounced without leaving Salesforce Marketing Cloud.
+You can also use Email Studio in Salesforce Marketing Cloud to analyze bounces and deliverability issues through its reporting and content testing features.
 To do so, you must utilize SQL to query the _bounce data view in Automation Studio.
 For accounts that were deleted by Google, the description should be as follows:

-This process requires a considerable amount of technical skill.
+This process requires a considerable amount of technical expertise, especially when writing and managing SQL queries.
 Since there is no room for error, having your marketing team manually write SQL queries can take up time and resources that could be spent on more relevant tasks.

 Data Cleansing with DESelect Segment